Cheapest States for Journeyman Painter Certification in 2026

 Cost Tiers by State

-The following table categorizes states by the typical cost range for Journeyman Painter Certification, based on general trends in the construction and maintenance industry.
+The following table categorizes states into tiers based on the general cost patterns observed in the construction and maintenance training industry:

 | Tier | Estimated Range | States |